muditbhaintwal/HelloK8s/README.md

 ----------------------

-# The Deployment file (deployment.yaml) and the Service file (service.yaml) are matched through the selector field in the Service file and the labels field in the Deployment file.
+**The Deployment file (deployment.yaml) and the Service file (service.yaml) are matched through the selector field in the Service file and the labels field in the Deployment file.**

-#
-#In the Deployment file, the template has a label app: hello-k8s:
+In the Deployment file, the template has a label app: hello-k8s:

 ----------------------------
-kube ctl commands
+**Imp kubectl commands**

 https://github.com/dennyzhang/cheatsheet-kubernetes-A4

-Examples:
 ```bash

 # Get commands with basic output